HomerDilpleu/MiniGameEngineJS/README.md

 * Synthetizer
 * Audio sequencer

+In addition, since 2024, some extensions of the core engine have been added as separate modules.
+You can check in **src/extensions** directory

 # Installation
 MGE is plain javascript.
 To use it, just import the latest version of the minified distribution (mge_Vx.x.x.min.js) available in the dist directory: